Melinda Fábián: The Ultimate Fighter

-She has been invited to The Ultimate Fighter UFC reality show, which has not become a former champion, and often gets a UFC contract at the end of the show.
+She has been invited to The Ultimate Fighter UFC reality show and the winner sometimes gets a UFC contract at the end of the show.
 And the stake in the 26th TUF season was nothing but the winner becoming the champion of the newly introduced women's weight (57 kg) division.
-Melinda – who even sold her car to buy a plane ticket overseas – joined Eddie Alvarez in the selection.
+Melinda – who sold her car to buy a plane ticket overseas – joined Eddie Alvarez in the selection.
 (Eddie Alvarez is a former lightweight champion of Bellator and the UFC.)

 Unfortunately, Melinda had an injury during the show, which put her mark on her training and preparation for the game.
 In the show, every warrior has a homemade video in which Melinda introduces Budapest, her apartment and talks about her team the Budapest Top Team.
 Her opponent, Rachael Ostovich, is a Hawaiian-born girl with a warrior background, with a balance of 3–3 (Melinda's 4–3–1).
 At the start of the match, the Hungarian girl worked well in stand-up combat but was unable to defend Rachael's grounding and gave up her back with an unfortunate move and the American took the opportunity and pulled in the back throttle after some submission attempts and some ground-and-pound and victory.

 Ultimate Fighting Championship

 Fábián faced DeAnna Bennett on December 1, 2017 at The Ultimate Fighter: A New World Champion#The Ultimate Fighter 26 Finale.
 The fight ended as a majority draw and Bennett was subsequently released from the promotion.

 Her second fight came on June 23, 2018, at UFC Fight Night: Cerrone vs. Edwards against Ji Yeon Kim.
 She lost the fight via split decision.

-On August 11, 2018, it was reported that Fábián was released by UFC.
+On August 11, 2018, it was reported that Fábián was released by the UFC.